JohnPetrilli/ChessVariations/README.md

 - Laying out the framework and classes I think are immediately necessary to start the build.<br>
 - Created the files for the Board Class, and each piece class.<br>
 - Created functions (non-functional) to layout my thought process in developing this<br>
+- Created pawns and their position(s).
+The actual pawn class needs a ton of work.
+But I wanted to get the positioning down.<br>